golemfactory/golem-architecture/standards/2-service/srv/comp/container/docker.md

 _(**Note:** (TODO) it must be specified how a Provider host should run the image to measure the benchmark.
 This property defines the benchmark trigger standard which needs to be supported by the Golem Node's Docker execution environment.)_

 ## `golem.svc.docker.timeout_secs : Number`
 A timeout value for docker-hosted computation (used for docker-based batch processes).
+This property allows to set the timeout to be applied by the Provider when running a Docker-based computation: the Requestor expects the Activity to take no longer than the specified timeout value - which implies that eg. the `golem.usage.duration_sec` counter shall not exceed the specified timeout value.

+**Important:** This property shall be declared in the Offer as "supported" by the Provider, however it is the Requestor which sets the timeout - by expressing the timeout in the constraints in the Demand.

+**Note:** If more than one instance of this property is specified in Demand - the smallest value will be set as processing timeout.

+### **Examples**

+* `(golem.svc.docker.timeout_secs=30)` - this expression included in the Demand's constraints sets the Activity timeout to 30 seconds.